-Start by wearing a suitable base layer, which is designed to sit next to your skin and wick away moisture during exercise.
-We highly recommend merino wool base layers, as this hard-wearing fabric will help to regulate your body temperature, keeping you cool and warm during both the summer and winter months.
-Merino is made from natural wool fibres and is breathable, wicks away moisture and is also odour and UV resistant.
-My personal favourite is the SMARTWOOL MERINO 250 base layer, as it’s lightweight and extremely comfortable to wear.
+Start by wearing a suitable technical base layer, which is designed to sit next to your skin and wick away moisture during exercise.
+We highly recommend choosing a light, hard-wearing fabric will help to regulate your body temperature, keeping you cool and warm during both the summer and winter months.

 • MID LAYER

 Choose a suitable mid layer to wear over your base layer.
 This is the insulating layer which will help you to generate and retain your body heat and is the key to providing comfort and warmth for any outdoor adventure.
-As a lightweight option, suitable for trail running, I recommend the inov-8 TECHNICAL MID LAYER HOODIE which can either be worn directly next-to-skin or above a base layer for added warmth.
+As a lightweight option, suitable for trail running, something like the inov-8 TECHNICAL MID LAYER HOODIE can either be worn directly next-to-skin or above a base layer for added warmth.

 • OUTER LAYER

 The outer layer provides protection from the elements and it’s always advisable to carry a lightweight jacket and trousers for every type of outdoor activity.
 In dry conditions, particularly during the summer months, a windproof jacket is usually a sufficient outer layer.
 However, packing waterproof layers is highly recommended as you never know when it might rain.
 There are plenty of lightweight options available and it’s always better to take them and not need them, than regret not having them with you.